40-Pin Extension

 Set gpio 36 to high level.
 At this time, the test pin voltage value is 3.3V.

-If you need to use programming languages for GPIO control, please refer to the following documents:
+If you need to use programming languages to control GPIO, please refer to the following documents:

 These documents provide complete code examples, compilation methods, and testing steps.